cecirio/cecirio/README.md

 # Hi, I'm Cecilia! <br/><a href="https://www.linkedin.com/in/rios-cecilia/">Cybersecurity Professional</a>, <a href="https://cecirios.com/">Blogger</a>

-I am an IT Helpdesk Technician Level I and Cybersecurity Bootcamp graduate from Flatiron School.
+I am an **IT Helpdesk Technician** and a **Cybersecurity Bootcamp** graduate from **Flatiron School**.
 Looking forward to expand my knowledge and build awesome projects to help others.
 Before landing my first job in IT I spent five years working as a Business Associate providing interpretation services for many industries.
-Currently pursuing a Cybersecurity Analyst role and learning how to code with the ultimate goal of becoming an Incident Responder.
+Currently pursuing a Cybersecurity Analyst role and learning how to code with the ultimate goal of becoming an **Incident Responder**.

 #